jtrussell/bedecked/README.md

 bedecked my_prez.md > my_prez.html
 ```

+Bedecked exposes options to switch its theme, transition style, templating engine,
+and more.

 Run `bedecked --help` for more information.

 **NOTE**: bedecked looks for three new line (or two blank lines) in a row to